DoorDash isn’t just for food anymore! A partnership with Petco is one of many new attempts to branch out into new delivery categories.

 Here’s why tipping is the right move: On DoorDash, a tip is like a bid for better service.
 Dashers can see how much an order will pay before they accept the job, so orders with tips will usually win out over orders that don’t have tips.

-So if you tip on your Petco order, you’re incentivizing a driver to accept your order and do a better job.
+So when you tip on your Petco order, you’re incentivizing a driver to accept your order and do a better job.

 Don’t want your order delivered by DoorDash?
 Pick a slower shipping option.
 DoorDash mainly covers same-day delivery.